Hello and thank you very much for visiting my site!

 If you haven’t already found it elsewhere, my e-mail address is emailcooksister AT gmail DOT com.
 I love feedback and suggestions and try to answer all e-mails, even if it takes me a while.
 I also check my blog comments every day so please feel free to leave one – I love hearing from readers!

 If you like my writing or photographs so much that you would like me to commission me to write or photograph something for you, please e-mail me – I am always happy to discuss projects and negotiate rates.
-Please do not write to me and ask me to provide you with free content because “the client does not have the budget to pay” and offer me “exposure” instead of payment.
+Please do not write to me and ask me to provide you with free content because “the client does not have the budget to pay” and offer me “good exposure” instead of payment.
 The answer is no.

 If you want to make sure you never miss another Cooksister post, please sign up to receive each new post direct to your inbox via e-mail.
 You are also most welcome to follow me on Twitter, Pinterest, Google+, Instagram, YouTube and Facebook.